School of Discipleship

 Lay Orders

-The School of Discipleship offers training as Lay Catechists and Lay Evangelists.
+The School of Discipleship offers training as Lay Catechists, Lay Preachers, and Lay Evangelists.
 Lay Orders are areas of ministry in which lay persons may be formally licensed for leadership.

 In 2025, we launched our new Lay Catechist Program, a six-month journey designed to prepare lay individuals to support others in their faith development.
 We are proud to have six participants who graduated and received certificates, representing six different congregations across our diocese.